trKorAys/BinanceFollowerBot/README.md

 ## Changes

 - Added instructions for manually installing the `ta-lib` `.whl` package when the regular pip command fails.
+- The Windows build script now includes the `dateparser_tz_cache.pkl` file so executables no longer crash with a missing file error.

 ## Planned Features